MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 ## The common states

-The Visual State Manager allows you to include sections in your XAML file that can change the visual appearance of a view if the view is normal, or disabled, or has the input focus.
+The Visual State Manager allows you to include markup in your XAML file that can change the visual appearance of a view if the view is normal, or disabled, or has the input focus.
 These are known as the _common states_.

 For example, suppose you have an `Entry` view on your page, and you want the visual appearance of the `Entry` to change in the following ways: